Cloudzero/samwise/README.md

         ...

-There are a few other items that complicate matters like not being able to do simple variables in a CloudFormation template (I'm sorry, but mappings are just plain ugly), MFA support is poorly thought out (requires multiple prompts and doesn't cache!) and there is no way to extend the build system (e.g. plugins).
+There are a few other items that complicate matters like not being able to do simple variables in a CloudFormation template (I'm sorry, but mappings are just plain ugly), Multi-Factor Auth (MFA) support is poorly thought out
+(requires multiple prompts and doesn't cache!) and there is no way to extend or optimize the build system (e.g. plugins).

 ### SAMWise to the rescue
 SAMWise can be used in one of two ways.
-You can add a SAMWise block to the `Metadata` section of your SAM template.yaml file and rename it to samwise.yaml or leave your template.yaml 100% alone (and valid CFN) and link to it in your samwise.yaml
+You can add a SAMWise block to the `Metadata` section of your SAM `template.yaml` file and rename it to `samwise.yaml` or leave your `template.yaml` 100% alone (and valid CFN) and link to it in your `samwise.yaml`

     Metadata:
       SAMWise: